Add Your Business/Event

 Many people rent a “hug bike” (xe ôm) to make fast trips or go through irregular routes around Hanoi.
 Motorbikes can be rented from agents in the Old Quarter.
 Public buses run on many routes, and fares can be paid for on the bus.
 The fares are very cheap, compared to taxis.

 Most visitors stay in the Old Quarter which is close to all the major attractions and the famous Hoan Kiem Lake.
-For our list of recommended hotels, click here to view our Gay Hanoi Hotels page.
+For our list of some of the best hotels in Hanoi for gay travellers, please visit Gay Hanoi Hotels page.

 Hanoi’s climate is tropical, with humid and hot weather most of the year.
 In the winter, temperatures can drop dramatically, and the weather can feel chilly.
 If possible, avoid the hot summer months, and visit Hanoi from October to April.